 - Upholding the SU constitution and working to advance participation in democracy by students.

-The responsibilities of the Education Officer include:
+The responsibilities of the Vice-President Education include:

 -Attending a range of meetings with senior academic staff at the University to represent student opinion when drawing up teaching policies.